FrostyX/tracer/doc/source/user-guide.rst

     $[FrostyX  ~]-> sudo tracer
     You should restart:
-      chromium
-      gvim
+      * Some applications using:
-      mpd
+          sudo service mpd restart
-      dolphin
-      apache2
+          sudo service apache2 restart

+      * These applications manually: chromium gvim dolphin

-    Please note that there are:
+    Additionally to those process above, there are:
       - 6 processes requiring restarting your session (i.e. Logging out & Logging in again)
       - 2 processes requiring reboot